ax-va/Python-Machine-Learning-Recipes-Gallatin-Albon-2023/23--trained-models/example-23-5--serving-tensorflow-models.md

 https://www.tensorflow.org/tfx/guide/serving

-Run a container using the public `tensorflow/serving` image and mounts the `saved_model` path of the current working directory to `/models/saved_model/1` inside the container.
+Run a container using the public `tensorflow/serving` image and mount the `saved_model` path of the current working directory to `/models/saved_model/1` inside the container.
 ```unix
 $ sudo docker run -p 8501:8501 \